 Improving quality of life and generating new opportunities

-Our work always begins with schools and children.
+Our development strategies always begin with schools and children.
 As we get to know the children and adults in the school system, we also begin to learn about pressing needs in their communities.
-We focus on vocational training and the formation of small businesses in the urban region, while centering our efforts around trees, water and food in rural areas.
+We focus on vocational training and family business development in urban communities, while centering our efforts around trees, water and food in rural areas.
 We work closely with community leaders to identify actions that will mitigate the impact of climate change, promote food security, and offer viable economic opportunities.

-When opportunities are few, it’s easy to lose hope.
+When there are few employment opportunities, it’s easy to lose hope.
 Learning a trade gives a person purpose and a marketable skill that can help lift their entire family out of poverty.
-Whether it’s building furniture, sewing purses, or baking bread, we seek to equip community members with the skills they need to get ahead.
+Whether it’s building furniture, sewing purses, or baking bread, our goal is to create economic opportunities for young people and adults in the communities we serve.

 Entrepreneurship has the potential to raise standards of living, create jobs, and transform a community, but starting a new business is no easy task.
-When community members show interest in launching a new venture, we walk alongside them throughout the process, providing the training and support that will allow their business to thrive.
+When community members complete vocational courses, many are interested in starting their own business.
+We mentor them throughout the process, providing the training and support that will allow their business to thrive.

 The rural communities surrounding the city of Matagalpa have been severely deforested.
 This is mostly due to agriculture, livestock and the constant demand for firewood.
 We work with rural families to plan annual reforestation campaigns during the rainy season, from May through October.